 Other items such as peanut butter, jams and jellies, and snow globes, are also considered liquids.
 In most cases, these items will be confiscated at security, unless they are less than 3.4 ounces or 100ml.

 Some items are questionable.
 Depending on the airport and security agency, items like mascara, chapstick, lip gloss, and lipstick may or may not be considered a liquid.
 In most cases, these items are considered gels.
-Gels are also subject to the 3-1-1 rule.
+Gels are also subject to the 3-1-1 liquids rule.

 If you’re in doubt as to whether or not something is considered a liquid, go ahead and pack it in your toiletries bag.
 Your luggage is less likely to get searched if all of your liquid toiletries are properly packed.
-You’ll make it through security faster if you follow the rules.
+You’ll make it through security faster if you follow the liquids rules.

-Exceptions to the TSA Liquid Rule
+Exceptions to the TSA Liquids Rule

 For more info, check out this guide from the TSA.

 Can I Carry Powder in my Carry On Bag?